dijksterhuis/octatools/README.md

 Might be useful for an application based on python HTTP APIs if someone is so inclined -- read the file from your website into bytes, pass to `octatools_py`, get the json for it etc. etc.

+I'm tempted to include some of the `octatools-cli` functions in this at some point.
+But that's something I'll worry about much later.

 ### Current Features (mostly working-ish)
 - Deserialize all Octatrack data structures from binarized data